Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 ### Deploy bookinfo in an Istio-enabled namespace

-Deploy the sample _bookinfo_ app from the Istio bundle.
+Deploy the sample _bookinfo_ app from the Istio bundle:

 ```console
 $ kubectl create namespace my-istio-app